-Meteorological Office Al ert level Level 1 (GREEN) Level 2 (YELLOW) Level 3 (AMBER) Level 4 (RED) Centre or the Emergency Coordination Centre -Wales (ECCW).
-Executive Directors Business as usual.
-Need to be prepared to receive requests for information around increased admissions due to the heat from Public Health Wales and/or Welsh Government and / or media.
-Watching brief from COO and Head EPRR, to include exception reports from Tactical (Silver) control.
+Level 1 Level 2 Level 3 Level 4 (GREEN) (YELLOW) (AMBER) (RED) Executive Business as usual.
+Need to be prepared to Watching brief from COO Centre or the Emergency Coordination Centre -Wales (ECCW).
+Attend UHB Strategic (Gold Directors receive requests for information around increased admissions due to the heat from Public Health Wales and/or Welsh Government and / or media. and Head EPRR, to include exception reports from Tactical (Silver) control.
 Be prepared to attend Strategic (Gold) incident command centre.
-Attend UHB Strategic (Gold) incident command centre.
 At this stage a MAJOR INCIDENT will be declared and the UHB will convene a strategic (Gold) command meeting to ensure that all areas of the Health Board are coping with responding to the event.
-It is highly likely that a multiagency Strategic Command Group will be activated by the South Wales Police.
-Be prepared to be nominated to attend the multiagency SCG.
+It is highly likely that a multi agency Strategic Command Group will be activated by the South Wales Police.
+Be prepared to be nominated to attend the multi-agency SCG.